-In a nutshell, Bünting has grown from a colonial goods store The result: 90 percent less manual input and a forecasting in Leer into a trading company operating throughout Germany. accuracy above 95 percent.
-At Bünting, planning and sched-The group of companies now employs some 12,500 staff and uling are performed in a customer-focused manner based on operates out of its headquarters in Leer and a new adminisa 15-minute cycle, using cash desk receipts, for example.
-ATOSS trative center in Nortmoor.
+In a nutshell, Bünting has grown from a colonial goods store in Leer into a trading company operating throughout Germany.
+The group of companies now employs some 12,500 staff and operates out of its headquarters in Leer and a new administrative center in Nortmoor.
 The secret to Bünting's success?
-Qualifications Management helps store managers keep an eye Commercial acumen, a philosophy of fast-paced growth and on the qualifications required for the various planning areas the courage to take a hands-on approach to things.
-Bünting such as cash desk, fresh foods counter or first aiders.
-Flexihas a tight network of hyper- and supermarkets in northwestbility and productivity are in strong demand in logistics too, ern Germany via its Combi and Famila Nordwest sales comin order to keep retail and wholesale customers supplied on panies.
-With myTime.de and Combi.de, Bünting is also focusing time.
-Via cost center management, Bünting determines emon the growing market for online food shopping and is servployees' actual and target productivity levels as part of planning ing its customers nationwide.
-Bünting's specialist tea store and scheduling and takes this as a basis for individual KPIs. holds a particular status and is where tea experts select fine The system transfers details of planned and actual deployment ingredients needed to make blends such as "Ostfriesentee". as well as staff capacity utilization for each half-hour to the The company has been using the ATOSS Retail Solution to group-wide data warehouse system on a daily basis.
-This creates inject dynamics and flexibility into its workforce management transparency for the controlling department and highlights for many years now - across its entire retail range.
-Bünting optimization potential.
-The Bünting Group stands for continuous growth, vast product variety and maximum customer satisfaction. relies on digital time and attendance management for some 11,000 staff, while also using the Automatic Duty Plan and Digital workforce management helps it deliver on these as-Workforce Forecasting modules for its food retailing operations. pirations, day in, day out.
+Commercial acumen, a philosophy of fast-paced growth and the courage to take a hands-on approach to things.
+Bünting has a tight network of hyper- and supermarkets in northwestern Germany via its Combi and Famila Nordwest sales companies.
+With myTime.de and Combi.de, Bünting is also focusing on the growing market for online food shopping and is serving its customers nationwide.
+Bünting's specialist tea store holds a particular status and is where tea experts select fine ingredients needed to make blends such as "Ostfriesentee".
+The company has been using the ATOSS Retail Solution to inject dynamics and flexibility into its workforce management for many years now - across its entire retail range.
+Bünting relies on digital time and attendance management for some 11,000 staff, while also using the Automatic Duty Plan and Workforce Forecasting modules for its food retailing operations.